-- 6. The organization provides education to patients, residents, and families specific to the anticoagulant medication prescribed, including the following: - Adherence to medication dose and schedule - Importance of follow-up appointments and laboratory testing (if applicable) - Potential drug-drug and drug-food interactions - The potential for adverse drug reactions - 7.
-The organization uses only oral unit-dose products, prefilled syringes, or premixed infusion bags when these types of products are available.
-Note: For pediatric patients and residents, prefilled syringe products should be used only if specifically designed for children. - 8.
-When heparin is administered intravenously and continuously, the organization uses programmable pumps in order to provide consistent and accurate dosing.
+- EP 2 The organization uses approved protocols and evidence-based practice guidelines for reversal of anticoagulation and management of bleeding events related to each anticoagulant medication. - EP 6 The organization provides education to patients, residents, and families specific to the anticoagulant medication prescribed, including the following: - Adherence to medication dose and schedule - Importance of follow-up appointments and laboratory testing (if applicable) - Potential drug-drug and drug-food interactions - The potential for adverse drug reactions - EP 7 The organization uses only oral unit-dose products, prefilled syringes, or premixed infusion bags when these types of products are available. - Note: For pediatric patients and residents, prefilled syringe products should be used only if specifically designed for children. - EP 8 When heparin is administered intravenously and continuously, the organization uses programmable pumps in order to provide consistent and accurate dosing.